 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Filet mignons with mustard pan sauce and kiwi salad
+Filet mignons with mustard pan sauce, mushrooms, and kiwi salad

 2 Servings, 480 Calories/Serving

 How do you make steak night extra special?
-Sous Chef Sofia Yokosawa goes for grass-fed filet mignons, pan-seared maitake mushrooms, and bright kiwi slices.
+Chef Sofia goes for grass-fed filet mignons, pan-seared maitake mushrooms, and a bright kiwi salad.